karenhirayama/bitcoin-tracker-react/README.md

 # Bitcoin tracker with ReactJS, TypeScript, ChartJS, Axios and Material UI 🤑
-This project shows a chart with bitcoin tracker (chart and profit calculator).
+This project shows a chart with a bitcoin tracker (chart and profit calculator).
 ## Enriched with 💎
 It was build with ReactJS, TypeScript, ChartJS, Axios and Material UI and using an API.
  * [ReactJS](https://reactjs.org/);